Insurgency: Sandstorm: Controversies

 Update 1.9, "Operation: Cold Blood", included a major overhaul of the co-op mode weapon availability which, prior to the change, allowed each faction to use the opposing faction's weapons; update 1.9 removed this, standardizing the weapon loadouts with the Versus modes.
 The community response to this change was very negative, leading New World Interactive to undo the change and release an apology on Steam.

 Update 1.9.1, "Lunar New Year Update", included two Chinese rifles (QBZ-97 and QTS-11) and Chinese-themed DLC cosmetic sets for Security and Insurgents, the latter being a bright red changshan.
-The planned cosmetics were harshly criticized by the community, as they were deemed to be too unrealistic and clashed with the established artstyle and setting, with many negatively comparing their appearances to character skins in Fortnite.
+The planned cosmetics were harshly criticized by the community for clashing with the game's established aesthetic.
 Following the backlash, New World Interactive apologized and announced they would not release the cosmetics; update 1.9.1 released on February 2, 2021, without them.

+Update 1.17 "Operation: Resurgence" introduced cross play between last generation (PlayStation 4, Xbox One) and current generation (PC, PlayStation 5, Xbox Series X/S) systems.
+Due to hardware limitations on last gen consoles, server player limits were reduced from 14v14 to 10v10 across game modes.
+There has been no response from the development team regarding the downgrade despite fans pleading on the Insurgency subreddit and various game forums.